joachim-gassen/botex/docs/getting_started.md

 You see that, in this run, our LLM bots were not particularly smart in the first round but then quickly adapted their strategies in the later rounds.

-If you are interested in learning how to use Python API of botex in your own code, we suggest that you continue with the tutorial ['Run an oTree experiment with botex via Python'](tutorial.md).
-If you are interested in how different LLMs perform in the Guess Two Thirds game, you can continue with the tutorial ['Using botex to benchmark LLM performance in oTree experiments'](tutorial_compare_llms.md).
+If you are interested in learning how to use Python API of botex in your own code, we suggest that you continue with the tutorial ['Run an oTree experiment with botex'](tutorials/running_an_experiment.md).
+If you are interested in how different LLMs perform in the Guess Two Thirds game, you can continue with the tutorial ['Using botex to benchmark LLM performance in oTree experiments'](tutorials/compare_llms.md).